Quick Setup with Profiles

 What it configures:

-- Azure Repos catalog provider
+- Azure DevOps catalog provider for repo discovery

 - Azure DevOps integration